shocklateboy92/call-assistant/docs/grpc-protocol-design.md

 - **Capability-Driven**: Dynamic discovery and matching of module capabilities
 - **Extensible**: Easy to add new entity types and services
 - **Resilient**: Built-in health monitoring and error reporting
+- **Flexible Communication**: Services can use orchestrator APIs or connect directly to modules as needed
+- **No Duplication**: Services reuse orchestrator's module discovery instead of implementing their own

 ## Communication Flow